+44 (0)20 7822 1200

-Alistair’s practice encompasses a broad range of commercial litigation, with an emphasis on cross-border, jurisdiction and conflict of laws disputes, product liability, insurance and property damage.
+Alistair’s practice spans a range of commercial litigation, with an emphasis on cross-border disputes, product liability, insurance and property damage.

 Alistair has extensive experience of complex, high-profile cases, and has appeared in the Supreme Court on multiple occasions.
 Chambers UK notes that “he always delivers what he promises”, “is amazingly good at understanding the international elements of a case” and “gives very good advice”.

-He is frequently instructed as sole counsel against significantly more senior opponents, and is equally comfortable dealing with complex evidence and technical points of law.
-Given the nature of Alistair’s practice, he is often involved in international litigation and arbitrations in various foreign countries, and has practised in the courts of the Dubai International Financial Centre.
+Alistair is frequently instructed as sole counsel against significantly more senior opponents.
+Given the nature of his practice, he is often involved in international litigation and arbitrations in various foreign countries, and has practised in the courts of the Dubai International Financial Centre.

-Alistair has a busy private international law practice, regularly appearing in high profile cases in this specialist area.
+Alistair has a busy conflict of laws practice, regularly appearing in high profile cases in this specialist area.
 He has acted in leading cases concerning jurisdiction, choice of law and the enforcement of foreign judgments and has an extensive understanding of the legal complexities these areas involve.

 Alistair is listed in Chambers UK for his private international law work.
 He is praised as being “amazingly good at understanding the international elements of a case” and for the fact that “he always delivers what he promises” and “gives very good advice”.